 High School students' vehicles parked on school grounds are subject to searches by school administrators and law enforcement officers at the request of the school administration.
 Students are responsible and will be held accountable for the contents within their vehicle.
-Waiver - A waiver is an agreement not to contest whether a student has committed an infraction of the Student Code of Conduct and acceptance of consequences in lieu of a hearing before a disciplinary hearing officer.
+Waiver - A waiver is an agreement not to contest whether a waiver - A waiver is an agreement not to contest whether a student has committed an infraction of the Student Code of Conduct and acceptance of consequences in lieu of a hearing before a disciplinary hearing officer.